Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Test and validation

-In order to verify our formulae and assumptions, as well as the finite-difference code we will use later on for inverse design of non-reciprocal media, we first conduct a simple calculation where donor and acceptor are placed either side of a finite cylindrical slab of a non-reciprocal medium as shown in Fig.~\ref{testGeomIllustration}.
+In order to verify our formulae and assumptions, as well as the finite-difference code we will use later on for inverse design of nonreciprocal media, we first conduct a simple calculation where donor and acceptor are placed either side of a finite sphere of a nonreciprocal medium as shown in Fig.~\ref{testGeomIllustration}.

-This situation cannot be described exactly analytically, so we have developed an approach to this based on \emph{weak} non-reciprocity and the Born series for the Green's tensor (see, e.g., \cite{buhmannBornExpansionCasimirPolder2006}).
+This situation cannot feasibly be described exactly analytically, so we have developed an approach to this based on \emph{weak} non-reciprocity and the Born series for the Green's tensor (see, e.g., \cite{buhmannBornExpansionCasimirPolder2006}).
 This approach is outlined in Appendix \ref{bornSeriesAppendix}.
 The resulting approximate $\G$ is:

-where $\G_\mathrm{R}$ is the Green's tensor of a known, reciprocal, background permittivity distribution, and $\delta\eps$ is the tensor-valued difference between the background permittivity $\eps_\mathrm{R}$ and the true (non-reciprocal) permittivity $\eps$ of the object at hand; $\delta\eps = \eps - \eps_\mathrm{R}$.
+where $\G_\mathrm{R}$ is the Green's tensor of a known, reciprocal, background permittivity distribution, and $\delta\eps$ is the tensor-valued difference between the background permittivity $\eps_\mathrm{R}$ and the true (nonreciprocal) permittivity $\eps$ of the object at hand; $\delta\eps = \eps - \eps_\mathrm{R}$.
 For our test case we will use the the simplest possible background permittivity, namely vacuum; $\eps_\mathrm{R} = \mathbb{I}$ --- we denote the corresponding Green's tensor as $\G^{(0)}$ and give its full form in Appendix \ref{vacGreensAppendix}.
-The non-reciprocal constant permittivity we use for our cylinder is;
+The nonreciprocal constant permittivity we use for our sphere is;

 which arises from a magnetic field $\mathbf{B}_0$ aligned in the $z$ direction.
-Substituting the permittivity tensor \eqref{epsilonMatrix} and the vacuum Green's tensor \eqref{eq:bulk_tenserino} into Eq.~\eqref{approximateG} and carrying out the integral over the cylinder, and then in turn substituting that result into Eq.~\eqref{rateNonRecipAnalytic} yields the rate of energy transfer from donor to acceptor.
+Substituting the permittivity tensor \eqref{epsilonMatrix} and the vacuum Green's tensor \eqref{eq:bulk_tenserino} into Eq.~\eqref{approximateG} and carrying out the integral over the sphere, and then in turn substituting that result into Eq.~\eqref{rateNonRecipAnalytic} yields the rate of energy transfer from donor to acceptor.

 We will compare the results of the above approach with finite-difference time-domain (FDTD) simulations of the corresponding system using the open-source FDTD solver MEEP~\cite{Meep}.
-We exploit its built-in gyrotropic Drude-Lorentz Model to define our non-reciprocal material, in which the $\eps$ tensor components are given by;
+We exploit its built-in gyrotropic Drude-Lorentz Model to define our nonreciprocal material, in which the $\eps$ tensor components are given by;